It’s not really a “theory” at all. It is a social movement, akin to a religion.

 - The movement’s insiders deny that the movement exists (“There’s no such thing as Cancel Culture” – popularized by memes, this line has been spoken to me in conversation by people close to me)

-- The movement’s insiders proclaim that true history can only be taught through the lens of the movement’s ideology (I heard variants of this claim from several people during my recent run for School Board)
+- The movement’s insiders proclaim that “true history” can only be taught through the lens of the movement’s extremist ideology (I heard variants of this claim from several people during my recent run for School Board… update, and again from people close to me, a year later)

-- The movement’s insiders claim that the movement’s ideology is not being taught in schools (among many, many others, United States Congressional candidate Jamie McLeod-Skinner repeated this line, “Nobody is teaching CRT in schools,” at a rally for supporters at Coolidge-McClaine Street Park here in Silverton in the summer of 2022.
+- The movement’s insiders claim that the movement’s ideology is not being taught in schools (among many, many others, United States Congressional candidate Jamie McLeod-Skinner parroted this specific line, “Nobody is teaching CRT in schools,” at a rally for supporters at Coolidge-McClaine Street Park here in Silverton in the summer of 2022.
+That’s a direct quote.
 Jamie was a good candidate, and my guess is that she was only repeating what she had been told to say by her political advisors.
 Nonetheless…)

 All three of those claims are false statements.
 In fact: